dmoore092/shortstop-laravel/README.md

 5. Bash into homestead using `vagrant ssh`

+6. cd into /code

-6. run `composer install` to install dependencies
+7. run `composer install` to install dependencies

-7. Create .env file in root directory.
+8. Create .env file in root directory.
 Copy contents of env.example and modify variables

-8. Bash into homestead, run `php artisan key:generate` to generate an app key
+9. Bash into homestead, run `php artisan key:generate` to generate an app key

-9. run `php artisan cache:clear` and `php artisan config:clear`
+10. run `php artisan cache:clear` and `php artisan config:clear`

 ## With built-in server
 1. cd in project folder